gy21ajo/Agent_Model_1/README.md

 # Agent_Model_1
 This is a agent based model.
-This model simulates agents, moving around a environment from either set starting point downloaded from xxx or random starting points.
-The Agents then move around the environment 'nibbling' at it and then storing this in thier stores.
-If the agents eat over 100 stores, they are 'sick'.
-The Agents are able to share resources dependent on the location and how much they all ready have stored.
-The Resulting model is displayed on a GUI and a text file called 'Agents' allocated each Agent a ID and shows the location 'x' and 'y' coordiantes and the amount of environment in there store.
+This model simulates agents, moving around a environment, eating it and interacting with eachother and wolfs.
+The Model:
+  -Creates a environment in which the agents can eat from in.txt file -Moves the agents from the starting location
+  -Allows the agents to eat the environment - and 'sick this up' if too much is eaten -Allows the agents to share with each other if there store is greater then 10 or steal from other          agents if it is less then 10
+  -Creates wolfs which move round the environment and print 'Eat' in a document if they are in the          correct distance (needs more development)
+  -Displays this animated on a GUI

 # # Licensing
 This software is licensined using a MIT License.
 More infromation is available in the license.txt file